oconnor-ryan/oconnor-ryan.github.io/src/posts/safe-sql-queries-nodejs.md

   A guide on how to avoid leaving SQL queries made in NodeJS vulnerable to SQL injections when using the mysql and mysql2 NPM packages.
 ---

+# Preventing SQL Injections In The mysql Package

+# Preventing SQL Injections In The mysql2 Package